ahmedkhan1/DAA-Poster/README.md

 2. Open it on any IDE eg.eclipse,intellija ide etc.
 3. Compile and run it.
 4. Console window will open and the program will ask you to choose either to *insert/show/find* the keys in the tree.
-5. If show is choosen,an empty tree will be displayed similarly insert will let you insert a key in the tree and find will tell whether the key exists in the tree or not.
+5. If show is choosen,an tree with few keys pre-inserted will be displayed,insert will let you insert a key in the tree and find will tell whether the key exists in the tree or not.